Sprtacus/gd2doc/README.md

+⚠️ This Repro is still under construction and not ready for use ⚠️

 # gd2doc

 `gd2doc` is a small command line tool that parses GDScript files and produces Markdown that can be fed directly into MkDocs.